haleyrc/bookshelf/04-persistence-begin/README.md

 # Persistence

-> TODO: Talk about the modification to the `service.LibraryStore` interface.

 > Before we start with the lesson proper, I need to address a small change I
 > made to some of the code from the previous lessons.
 If you'll remember, we
 > had previously defined a `LibraryStore` interface in our service package that